jamespearse80/ICRC-Modern-Cloud-Apps/Hands-on lab/HOL step-by-step - Modern cloud apps.md

 ### Task 6: Modify the Contoso.App.SportsLeague.Web

 1. Expand the **Contoso.Apps.SportsLeague.Web** project.
 Find the **Web.config** file and update the AppSetting key, ```<add key="owin:AutomaticAppStartup" value="false"/>``` to **true** or delete the key.
-This step is necessary because the Owin libraries, already installed, will try to look for dependant files like **Startup.cs** which you are about to create.
+This step is necessary because the Owin libraries, already installed, will try to look for dependent files like **Startup.cs** which you are about to create.
 There would have been several errors in the beginning of the lab without this key.

     ![Web.config file. appSettings node displayed.
 Owin AutomaticStartup to be deleted.](media/2019-04-19-15-08-40.png "Owin AutomaticStartup to be deleted")